HackYourFuture/curriculum/student-manual.md

 HYF is a foundation, which means we do not make profits.
 However, we do make costs of course.
 Our program costs around EUR10000 per graduate that finds a job, yet the education is free.
 How do we do this?
 Currently, we receive most of our revenues from donations (60%) from large foundations like the ING Netherlands Fund, Stichting Doen and the Oranje Fonds.
 We also receive donations from companies and individuals (mostly former students).
 The rest of our revenues we receive through an education fee we ask to companies that hire our graduates.

-One of the main strengths of our organisation is that we rely heavily on the contribution of our volunteers, all professional software developers and testers, that help to correct homework, teach classes and guide you through the program.
+One of the main strengths of our organisation is that we rely heavily on the contribution of our teachers, all professional software developers and testers, that help to correct homework, teach classes and guide you through the program.
 Some of our graduates are now teaching at HackYourFuture!
 Currently, we have 4 paid employees on the payroll and together they form the 'core-team' of HYF.
 They keep the program running, update the curriculum, promote the organisation to find jobs and funding and are there to support you at every step of the way.

 [This RePo](https://github.com/HackYourFuture/culture) lays out our core values.
 These core values are leading for all of us involved in HackYourFuture: staff, alumni, students and teachers.
 They are leading in how we learn and teach and interact with each other.
 Please read them carefully.